Reading time: Less than 1 minute

 I like to share interesting pieces of figurative language I encounter in my reading.
 I write today about a series of metaphors from Noah Hawley….

-I don’t typically read murder mysteries but when my friend Carlos Chavez recommend such a title a few days before I was about to climb onto a plane, I decided to succumb.
-Thank goodness I’m not a nervous air passenger, because the book’s plot turns on a plane crash.
+I don’t typically read murder mysteries but when my friend Carlos Chavez recommend such a title a few days before I was about to go on holiday, I decided to succumb.

-Before the Fall by producer, screenwriter, and bestselling author Noah Hawley (pictured above) moves at the speedy clip perfect for plane rides or time on the beach.
+Before the Fall by producer, screenwriter, and bestselling author Noah Hawley (pictured above) is a book that moves at the speedy clip perfect for plane rides or time on the beach.

 In addition to knowing how to stick-handle plot, Hawley also has a deft eye and ear for figurative language.
 Here are my favourite examples from Before the Fall.